 The UE and the PS should be authorized for remote provisioning.

-Editor’s note: The entity granting the authorization is FFS.
+NOTE: In release 17, it is assumed that the interface to authorize the PS by the credential owner is out-of-scope of 3GPP and that the PS is properly configured to act on behalf of the credential owner for provisioning UEs to gain access to the SO-SNPN.
+Furthermore, in release 17 it is assumed that any mechanism for explicit or implicit user consent for enabling remote provisioning is UE implementation specific and out-of-scope of 3GPP.
+These assumptions need to be clarified in any normative specification resulting from this key issue.

-Credentials shall be confidentiality protected, integrity protected, and replay protected during remote provisioning.
+Credentials shall be confidentiality protected, integrity protected, and replay protected during remote provisioning between the UE and the PS.

+NOTE: In release 17, remote provisioning is assumed to be restricted to credentials related to non-AKA key deriving EAP methods as defined in TS 33.501 (in case of SNPN), and remote provisioning of credentials for NSSAA or credentials for secondary authentication/authorization (in case of PNI-NPN).

 Editor’s note: It is FFS whether the protection in the above requirement requires to specify a solution in normative phase or whether it is left to implementation.
 However, it is possible to study solutions for this key issue in this TR.

-Editor's Note: Whether the solution covers all type of devices (e.g. MEs with limited resources not able to run certain types of security protocols) is ffs.

-Editor’s note: The end points for the protection in the above requirement are FFS.

-Editor's Note: User intent to authorize the provisioning is ffs.

 Editor's Note: Further requirements is ffs.

 **** END OF CHANGES ****